Sina247/Vertical-Scroll-Snap/README.md

 # 📜 Vertical Scroll Snap

 A sleek and modern web experience built with HTML, CSS and JavaScript that enables seamless vertical scrolling with precise snap to section functionality.
-Vertical Scroll Snap delivers a clean, immersive design perfect for digital storytelling, landing pages and portfolios.
+Vertical Scroll Snap delivers a clean, immersive design perfect for digital story telling, landing pages and portfolios.

 ---